SimoneLombardi/ARP_3/README.md

 ### Example of use

+With the use of the process rule print the user is asked to insert the info (ip and port number) to establish the connection to the other machine.

-A simple example of the use of the simulator is, for example: If I push the F key on the keyboard, the drone, identified by an X in the window, will move to the right with a force of "one."
+A simple example of the use of the simulator is, as follows: If I push the F key on the keyboard, the drone, identified by an X in the window, will move to the right with a force of "one."
 If I push the F key again, the drone will move faster to the right of the window.
 To stop the drone, I can:
 - Push the D key, which reset all the forces in the game.
 The drone will stop as an effect of the drag in the simulation.
 - Push the S key, to increase the force in the opposite direction, pushing S the same number of times of F will have the same effect of pressing D, but if you press S one more time the drone will stop than procede in the S direction with force of "one".